massimocaprinali/cloud-foundry-public/liberty-optionsForPushing.md

 In some cases, it might be necessary to provide a custom Liberty server configuration with your application.
 This custom configuration might be needed when you deploy a WAR or EAR file and the default server.xml file does not have the certain settings that your application needs.

-If you installed the Liberty profile on your workstation and you already created a Liberty server with your application, you can push the contents of that directory to {{site.data.keyword.Bluemix_notm}}.
+If you installed the Liberty profile on your workstation and you already created a Liberty server with your application, you can push the contents of that directory to {{site.data.keyword.cloud_notm}}.
 For example, if your Liberty server is named defaultServer, run the command:

 ```